ZahnatomLetsPlay/Random-Projects/README.md

 # Random-Projects
-Random Projects that I've made (don't be confused about some of the names, I am from Germany)
+Random projects that I've made (don't be confused about some of the names, I am from Germany) All the projects here are open source.
+You're free to use my project's source code if you credit me.

-The Pascal's triangle project asks you for an amount of lines off the pascal's triangle(works with 1000 lines) and a directory where to put the file(Pascal's triangle.txt).
-Once you've entered all the stuff it asks you for, it creates a file called "Pascal's triangle.txt" with the triangle correctly formated.
+1st The Pascal's triangle projects asks the user to input an amount of lines of the Pascal's triangle.
+Once "Generate" is pressed, the program will generate a file called "Pascal's triangle" in the same folder that the program has been launched from.